philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 ## 10. Consider delivering application functionality as a web app

-I leave this recommendation as the final one, because it is the most complicated one and is probably not applicable to many upper division ICS courses.
+I leave this recommendation as the final one, because it is the most complicated one and may not be applicable to all upper division ICS courses.
 But, the most complete leveraging of ICS 314 material will occur if you require your students to build a web application as the interface to whatever domain-specific functionality you are teaching in your course.

 In some cases, creating a browser-based interface to your course topic could be transformative to students in terms of understanding how to make that material broadly accessible to users.
 It might also be very useful to them in terms of their professional skill set and post-graduation marketability.
 Finally, it can simplify user evaluation.

 **How to do it:**